 This article was written by Jim Cagliostro.

-Healthcare in this country is expensive.
-The United States spends almost twice as much as any other country without significantly better outcomes to show for it.
+Healthcare in the United States is expensive.
+The US health care system spends almost twice as much as any other country without significantly better outcomes to show for it.

 In formulating cost reduction strategies, we recommend that nurses must be included in cost savings conversations.